 Manufacturing in Washington State

-- In 2017, the largest manufacturing sector in Washington state was "Aerospace and other transportation equipment" with an output of $32,346 mil.
+- In 2021, by far the largest manufacturing sector in Washington State was "Aerospace and other transportation equipment" with an output of $27,910 mil.

-- As of 2017, Washington state was home to 6,589 manufacturing firms, including 1,450 aerospace-related companies that supply parts for every aircraft manufactured world-wide.
+- As of 2019, Washington state was home to 6,462 manufacturing firms, including approximately 1,500 aerospace-related companies that supply parts for every aircraft manufactured world-wide.

 - Washington is the home of The Boeing Company's two final Assembly plants in Everett and Renton and five manufacturing sites all concentrated in the Central Puget Sound region.